-Thousands of new affiliate programs have launched on networks such as ShareASale, Impact, and Refersion this year.
-As we talk to these companies we hear the same complaints:
+Thousands of new affiliate programs launch on networks such as ShareASale, Impact, and Refersion every year.
+When we talk to these companies we hear some of the same concerns:

 I don’t like coupon sites.